grab/engineering-blog/_posts/2019-11-21-domain-driven-development-in-golang.md

   <img alt="Domain Event" src="/img/domain-driven-development-in-golang/image1.jpg" style="width:50%">
 </div>

-### Some common mistakes to avoid when implementing DDD in your codebase:
+### Some Common Mistakes to Avoid When Implementing DDD in Your Codebase

 *   Not engaging with domain experts.
 Not interacting with domain experts is a common mistake when using DDD.
 Talking to domain experts to get an understanding of the problem domain from their perspective is at the core of DDD.
 Starting with schemas or data modelling instead of talking to domain experts may create code based on a relational model instead of it built around a domain model.
 *   Ignoring the language of the domain experts.
 Creating a ubiquitous language shared with domain experts is also a core DDD practice.
 This common language must be used in all discussions as well as in the code, e.g. in class and method names.
 *   Not identifying bounded contexts.
 A common approach to solving a complex problem is breaking it down into smaller parts.
 Creating [bounded contexts](http://martinfowler.com/bliki/BoundedContext.html) is breaking down a large domain into smaller ones, each handling one cohesive part of the domain.
 *   Using an anaemic domain model.
 This is a common sign that a team is not doing DDD and often a symptom of a failure in the modelling process.
 At first, an [anaemic domain model](http://www.martinfowler.com/bliki/AnemicDomainModel.html) often looks like a real domain model with correct names, but the classes lack functionalities.
 They contain only the `Get` and `Set` methods.

-## How the DDD model improved our software development
+## How the DDD Model Improved Our Software Development

 Thanks to this brand new clean up, we achieved the following: